quanterall/HaskellMaterials/README.md

 As is usually the case with these things, people have helped make things possible and with improving
 things:

+Special thanks to **Daniel Valchev**, **Alex Radikov** & **Alex Yordanov** for bravely jumping into early Haskell learning sessions and providing feedback on how they could be improved.

-Ivana Andersson, Bogdan Bogdanov, Pavlin Nedelchev & Ivan Volkov - For helping by reading the chapters and going through exercises, pointing out how they could be improved.
+For testing out the materials, learning Haskell and going through exercises and pointing out how they could be improved:

+- Ivan Volkov
+- Ivana Andersson
+- Bogdan Bogdanov
+- Pavlin Nedelchev
+- Georgi Spasov
+- Maxime Kiriakov
+- Zahari Hristov
+- Mihail Dobrev

 Radiana Koleva - For giving general advice on structure.